rmw2/assemblance/Readme.md

   - scale font size to screen width
   - add operand size and type to tooltips
 * Support optimization
-  - form buttons to select optimization levels 0-3 (auto-submit on selection)
   - cache markup for each optimization level so you don't need to recompile
   - delay cleanup of uploads folder until end of session